awb730/underground-music-stock-market/README.md

 ## Why this project

 Most portfolio projects are CRUD apps.
-This one applies real quantitative finance concepts — momentum, acceleration, z-scores, long/short positions — to a domain (underground rap) with genuinely chaotic, fast-moving data.
+This one applies real quantitative finance concepts such as momentum, acceleration, z-scores, long/short positions to a domain (music) with genuinely chaotic, fast-moving data.
 It demonstrates data engineering, time-series feature engineering, backend API design, authentication, and a polished frontend, all wired into one coherent product.

 ## Core concept